SMS Marketing Blog | Subtext

 2. Leverage Social Media

 Social media platforms connect you to your fan base in an environment that simultaneously facilitates engagement and promotion.
-If you have an account on one or more of these platforms, now’s the time to use them to get the word out.
+If you’re on any of these platforms, now’s the time to use them to get the word out.

 There are a number of ways to do this:

-• Create interactive polls and questions to encourage engagement.
+• Create interactive polls and questions to make fans feel heard.

-• Collaborate with other content creators to tap into new audiences.
+• Work with other content creators to tap into new audiences.

 • Broadcast links where fans can sign up for access to exclusive content.

-Keep in mind that billions of people around the world use social media regularly.
-It’s possible that some of your biggest fans don’t even know you exist.
-Spread the news about your upcoming tour with promotion by utilizing each platform’s advertising tools to target an even larger audience.
+With billions of people around the world using social media regularly, some of your biggest fans might not even know you exist yet.
+Spread the news about your upcoming tour by utilizing each platform’s advertising tools to target an even larger audience—remembering that only authentic engagement converts followers into ticket buyers.

 3. Collaborate with Lucrative Partners

-Strategic collaboration can make a huge difference in your concert promotion efforts—as long as you find partnerships with the right brands, venues, or businesses.
+Strategic collaboration can make a huge difference in how you promote your concert—as long as you find partnerships with the right brands, venues, or businesses.

 These partnerships can open doors to: